 Each Kneale serial is an investigation that slowly reveals a new kind of biological invasion.
-The third serial Quatermass and the Pit (1959) goes for broke. jumping to the next level, much like Arthur C. Clarke’s 1953 book Childhood’s End.
-Since the Renaissance a nagging human conflict has centered on scientific theories that displace old concepts backed by tradition and political power.
+The third serial Quatermass and the Pit (1959) goes for broke, jumping to the next level much like Arthur C. Clarke’s 1953 book Childhood’s End.
+Since the Renaissance a nagging human conflict has ensued when scientific theories displace established superstitions backed by political power.
 Science has a way of forcing us to reevaluate our place in the universe.
-Kubrick and Clarke’s visual 2001: A Space Odyssey (1968) is more sophisticated as cinema: those gentlemen basically say God Is Dead and it’s only a matter of time before extraterrestrials confront us with a cosmic community that in our present form we’re far too primitive to understand, let alone join.
+Kubrick and Clarke’s visual 2001: A Space Odyssey (1968) is more sophisticated as cinema: those gentlemen basically say God Is Dead and it’s only a matter of time before extraterrestrials confront us with a cosmic community.
+In our present form we’re far too primitive to understand it, let alone join.

 Clarke and Kubrick hand us the humiliating news that all of human existence is irrelevant, except for a species essence that can be passed on to a new form of ‘star being,’ the way a single sperm fertilizes an egg.
-But human consciousness, values and sacredness are ephemeral — we’re merely the ‘little animals’ that H.G.
+Human consciousness, values and sacredness are ephemeral — we’re merely the ‘little animals’ that H.G.
 Wells feared we might be at the conclusion of Things to Come (1936).
-Nigel Kneale’s medium is the TV photoplay, and the two iterations of Q/P are talky and exposition-laden when compared to Kubrick’s almost nonverbal masterpiece; but Kneale’s alternate explanation for human ‘specialness’ is equally thought-provoking.
+Nigel Kneale’s medium is the TV photoplay, and the two iterations of Q/P are talky and exposition-laden when compared to Kubrick’s almost nonverbal masterpiece.
+Just the same, Kneale’s alternate explanation for human ‘specialness’ is equally thought-provoking.

 In the 1990s my teenaged children saw Q/P and immediately proclaimed it the ultimate X-Files episode.
 The next paragraphs before the break might be a spoiler, revealing Quatermass and the Pit’s central secret:

 Nigel Neale proposes a wilder theory, that overturns our species’ self-image in a different way: aeons ago alien beings experimented on the proto- neanderthals they found on Earth, playing Darwin with our brains.
 Thus a potential for advanced intelligence was imparted, by super-surgery, not a black monolith sentinel.
-The screwy side effect is that our atavistic experience is contaminated with traces of the alien race, borrowed ‘memories’ of a planet other than our own, with a cruel hive mentality and psychic powers.
-When the aliens abandoned their experiment, they didn’t leave us with many clues, but our species personality was altered.
+The screwy side effect is that our experience is contaminated with atavistic traces of the alien race, borrowed memories of a planet other than our own, with psychic powers and a cruel hive mentality.
+When the aliens abandoned their experiment, they left us with few clues, but our species personality was altered.
 Kneale posits that phantom memories and psychic residual of the alien manipulation have left us with hidden psychic powers and a ‘race memory’ of ‘creatures with horns’ that was codified into the concept of Evil, long before our own religions were formed.

 Hammer Films licensed the serials from the BBC, and handed authorship of the first two over to the very sharp writer-director Val Guest, who streamlined them into efficient, exciting and highly popular (in England) theatrical features.
-The first The Quatermass Xperiment (1955) boosted Hammer out of the ‘minor studio’ bracket, and made bigger productions possible; X – The Unknown (1956) is an immediate ‘faux Quatermass’ followup made to chase the format, while Val Guest’s more ambitious first sequel Quatermass 2 (1957) was being developed.
+The first The Quatermass Xperiment (1955) boosted Hammer studio out of the minor bracket, and made bigger productions possible; X – The Unknown (1956) is an immediate ‘faux Quatermass’ followup made to chase the excitement while Val Guest’s more ambitious first sequel Quatermass 2 (1957) was being developed.
 Filmed in B&W and starring Hollywood star Brian Donlevy, the first two Quatermass serials were like Hammer’s earlier upgrades of radio thrillers, with borrowed American actors in hopes of finding an international audience.
-Kneale’s 1959 TV serial Quatermass and the Pit was hailed as the best of the three — and it still plays well — but by then Hammer’s main energies were soon redirected to their exponentially more successful gothic horror films, shot in Technicolor and with all-Brit casts.
+Kneale’s 1959 TV serial Quatermass and the Pit was hailed as the best of the three — and it still plays well — but by then Hammer’s main energies had been redirected to their exponentially more successful gothic horror films, filmed in Technicolor and with all-Brit casts.
 While concentrating on pioneering new international horror territory, Hammer delayed The Pit for a full seven years.
 By the time it arrived, both Hammer and the movie market had changed considerably.